Share Prices & Company Research

 TEAMWORK

-Main Board members have access to all parts of the business but are not routinely involved in day-to-day operational issues.
-They do, however, maintain direct relationships with colleagues throughout the firm.
+The Main Board, as a body, has access to the business but are not routinely involved in day-to-day operational management – this is the role of the Executive Board.
+Members of the Main Board do, however, maintain direct relationships with colleagues around the firm.

 Chair